rjallais/hello-world/README.md

 # hello-world
 Just the classic Hello World

-This is the testing version of hello-world's README.md
+This is going to be included in the master branch in the future